top of page

 Running a training session for too long is another error I’ve made.
 Seeing your dog catching on and figuring out what you want them to do is exciting, and it’s really tempting to keep going to see how much more progress you and your dog can make.
 But again, learning is a tiring process and continuing when your dog’s energy is flagging does you no favors.

 I know when I work with clients on manners training, many of them think they need to set aside a 30 to 45 minute block of time to train their dogs.
-However, professional trainers know that it’s more beneficial to work in 2 or 3 minute chunks of time.
+However, professional trainers know that it’s more beneficial to work in 2 or 3 minutes of training rather than longer sessions.
 That sounds like such a short amount of time, but I’ve found that keeping my training sessions under 5 minutes does keep my dog’s energy, enthusiasm and motivation high, and we tend to get more done when I don’t feel the temptation to go on.

 As a matter of fact trainers groan about how “just one more” often comes to haunt them.
-Your dog is doing great so you want to try it again, and then the dog has had it and shuts down.
+Your dog is doing great so you want to try it again, but then the dog is mentally “over it” and shuts down.
 “Just one more” ends up with the dog not learning anything more, and likely even sets them back.
 If training becomes a stressful chore your dog won’t learn as efficiently.

 I’ve learned the hard way to get a really fantastic repetition, exert some self-control on my part, and then end the session.
 It really is beneficial, because the next time we work on that behavior the dog has a great memory of success and having fun, and makes even more progress.